-When I was planning our short trip to Istanbul, I knew straight away that this was perfect moment to combine this trip with a visit to Cappadocia.
+When I was planning our short trip to Istanbul, I knew straight away that this was a perfect moment to combine this trip with a visit to Cappadocia.
 There are no direct connections from Poland to Cappadocia.
-To get there – you must change your flight in Istanbul, so it’s worth visiting both places.
+To get there – you must change your flight to Istanbul, so it’s worth visiting both places.

 Cappadocia is a dream that was born in my heart a year earlier.
 I read about the wonderful experience of a balloon flight over Goreme.
-In the mean time I watched a few photos and videos about Cappadocia.
+In the meantime, I watched a few photos and videos about Cappadocia.
 Since then I could not stop thinking about it.
 I have “infected” my husband with this idea and from that moment it became our common plan.